Maha-I-Hendawy/MyLinguistic/README.md

     ### Installing dependencies

-     - Setting up developement environment:
+     - Setting up the development environment:
+       - mkdir project
+       - cd project
+       - virtualenv venv
-       -
+       - pip install requirements.txt

    ### Running the project
+     - To the run the project:
+       - python3 run.py

 ## Using the project
    - Project structure